devmannic/scrypto_statictypes/README.md

 Finance.
 Scrypto is already amazing and going to continue to evolve.
-I think at this very early stage it does so many things right, however it's a missed opportunity to treat all `Bucket`s and `Vault`s as dynamic types that could hold anything, when in fact they are bound by their `ResourceDef` upon creation.
+I think at this very early stage it does so many things right, however it's a missed opportunity to treat all `Bucket`s and `Vault`s as dynamic types that could hold anything, when in fact they are bound by their held `ResourceAddress` upon creation.
-There is also a lot of duplicate code checking `BucketRef`s as the main form of authentication when it could be done declaratively in more places than just the existing auth macros.
+There is also a lot of duplicate code to check `Proof`s which are often security critical when they are used for authentication.
 These omissions can lead to entire classes of logic errors which could be avoided.
 This means lost productivity at best, and real vulnerabilities at worst.
 I didn't want development practices to standardize leaving these gaps.